tagtag

 The Surgical Process

 Knee replacement surgeries can be total or partial.
-Because the knee is comprised of three compartments (medial, lateral, patellofemorral), a minority of patients may be able to undergo successful knee replacement which only impacts one of these compartments, with the medial compartment being the most common target for replacement.
-While there can be substantial benefits for those who undergo partial knee replacement in contrast to total knee replacement, benefits which can include easier rehabilitation and reduced risk of infection or blood clotting, the possibility of further repairs being required can make some medical professionals hesitant to choose this type of procedure over total knee replacement surgery.
+Because the knee comprises three compartments (medial, lateral, and patellofemoral), a minority of patients may be able to undergo successful knee replacement which only impacts one of these compartments.
+The medial compartment is the most common target for replacement.
+There can be substantial benefits for those undergoing partial knee replacement compared to total knee replacement.
+Benefits can include easier rehabilitation and reduced risk of infection or blood clotting.
+The possibility of further repairs being required can make some medical professionals hesitant to choose this type of procedure over total knee replacement surgery.

 Rehabilitation and Life after Knee Replacement Surgery

 Rehabilitation following a total knee replacement surgery can be a lengthy and, at times, significantly painful process.
-Many patients require post-operative hospitalization of several days before they can be released, and the use of walking aids such as crutches or weight-bearing walkers is typically required.
-Rehabilitative physical therapy, often lasting six weeks or longer, is necessary in order to fully restore the use of the knee that was replaced.
+Many patients require post-operative hospitalization of several days before they can be released.
+Using walking aids such as crutches or weight-bearing walkers is typically required.
+Rehabilitative physical therapy, often lasting six weeks or longer, is necessary to restore the use of the knee that was replaced fully.

 The costs of knee replacement surgery can, unfortunately, be incredibly expensive.
 At Hach & Rose, LLP, we understand how hard it can be for many to find ways to afford these costs.
 That’s why we work tirelessly on behalf of injury victims whose damages were caused by the recklessness or negligence of others to fight for compensation.
 Contact us today at (212) 779-0057 to learn more about how the New York personal injury attorneys of Hach & Rose, LLP may be able to help you.